 Students enrolled in pre-health programs will be assigned a pre-health advisor.
-The advisor will design and individualize the coursework that best fits individual needs and goals.
-Pre-health advising is given through the biology department at Saint Martin's.
-However, pre-health students may select any major field of study in pursuit of their degree, assuming that the relevant pre-health requirements are met as outlined above.
+The advisor will design an individualize the coursework that best fits individual needs and goals.
+Pre-health advising is provided through the biology department at Saint Martin's.
+Pre-health students may select any major field of study in pursuit of their degree, assuming that the relevant pre-health requirements are met as outlined above.